andresdominguez/jsToolbox/README.md

 * Join multi-line strings and variable declarations [Ctrl SHIFT Alt J], [Ctrl Command J] on a Mac
 * Open current file in browser [Ctrl SHIFT Alt G], [SHIFT Option Command G] on a Mac
 * Add a semicolon at the end of the current line [Ctrl SHIFT ;], [Command SHIFT ;] on a Mac.
+* Sort the selection using a user-defined splitter [SHIFT alt 1], [Command SHIFT 1] on Mac.
 * Generate a method for the current javascript class
 * Override a method from the parent javascript class